 You can also use it for train journeys between the above Amsterdam stations, for example Amsterdam Sloterdijk to Amsterdam Central.

 In addition it is valid for unlimited travel on the 397 Amsterdam Airport Express bus.
 You must make your final journey back to the airport (bus or train) before the card expires.

 The GVB portion of the ticket can be used on GVB trams, buses, metro and night buses in the Amsterdam metropolitan area.

 The Amsterdam Travel Ticket is an OV-chip smart card so you are required to check-in and check-out for each journey.
 This ticket may also be useful for those staying at Schiphol airport hotels wanting to visit the city each day.

-You can purchase this ticket at the following points at Schiphol airport: NS Tickets & Service desk, Iamsterdam visitor centre (Schiphol Arrivals 2), Schiphol tickets & info minibus (bus stop B9) or AKO newsagents.
+You can purchase this ticket at the following points at Schiphol airport: NS Tickets & Service desk, Iamsterdam visitor centre (Schiphol Arrivals 2), Schiphol tickets & info van (bus stops B9-15) or AKO newsagents.

 For more info on Schiphol travel see Getting from Schiphol to Amsterdam

 This is a 1 day (€19.50), 2 day (€28.00) or 3 day (€36.50) ticket which is valid on all public transport in the greater Amsterdam region.
 This includes NS trains, all regional buses (Connexxion, EBS and Arriva Keukenhof services) and all GVB Amsterdam buses, metro and trams.

 Like the above Amsterdam Travel Ticket, this product is valid on a “calendar day basis” only rather than 24 hours.
 The card is activated on first check-in and expires at 0400 in the morning after the last valid day.
 Once again, you must check-in and check-out for each journey taken.